 The copper is found in an ore body that is high in sulfide-bearing minerals.
 When mining exposes sulfides to air and oxygen it can produce acid mine discharges that lower pH and leach metals.
 This is often harmful to aquatic life.
 Waste rock and tailings (waste from crushing copper-bearing ore) will also include exposed sulfides.
 Some will be stored on the surface forever.

 Though Sandfire’s proposal might be better than standard, modern and failure-prone methods of disposing of these mine wastes, it is also experimental.
-60 percent of the materials will still be stored on the surface in a lined facility, and the company cannot say how long the liners will last nor what happens when the cemented tailings degrade and potentially leach acid-and metals laden pollution into shallow groundwater.
+Sixty percent of the materials will still be stored on the surface in a lined facility, and the company cannot say how long the liners will last, nor what happens when the cemented tailings degrade and potentially leach acid-and metals laden pollution into shallow groundwater.

-Sandfire is wrong.
 If groundwater pumping, or diversion of ground or surface flows for mine development occur, it could reduce flows in Sheep Creek.
 At times, Sheep Creek constitutes half the flow of the Smith at Camp Baker.
 If Sheep Creek is polluted, the pollution can easily reach the Smith.
 There are many examples in Montana of acid mine drainage and metals harming seemingly distant downstream waters.
 Trout in the Smith, and as far away as the Missouri River, move into upper Sheep Creek – even above the mine location – seasonally.
 Radio telemetry data confirms this.
 If Sheep Creek is harmed, then the Smith and even possibly the Missouri River’s trout fishery will be harmed.

-Sandfire’s definition of “footprint” is extremely misleading.
 The company does not account for off-site impacts its operation could create miles away, including pollution or dewatering that spreads to downstream surface and ground water; harm to populations of migratory trout that move from Sheep Creek into the Smith and Missouri Rivers; or, damages that could occur in transportation corridors, such as from a spill of copper concentrate from the company’s haul trucks along Deep Creek or the Shields River, which are many miles away from the mine.

 The impacts from many modern and historical mines in Montana will last for decades, and in the case of acid-mine pollution, in perpetuity.
 That could happen at Sandfire’s Black Butte project.
 Further, Sandfire is telling the public its mine will “only” operate for 11-14 years, but it is telling investors there is potential to mine for 50 years, and to expand operations 20 kilometers – about 17 miles – from the site of the Black Butte mine.
 In other words, Sandfire is really looking to open a large mining district, with the potential for many other operations, in the Smith River country.
 That’s why the company has legally secured additional mining claims and mineral deposits around the Black Butte project.